Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Toyota Camry consists of avoiding accidents and claims, maintaining a good credit score, paying for small claims out-of-pocket, and not having any coverage lapses.
-Comparison shop at every policy renewal by getting rate quotes from direct car insurance companies, and also from local auto insurance providers.
+Finding cheaper rates on car insurance requires being a good driver, having a positive credit history, being claim-free, and not having any coverage lapses.
+Compare rates every year by getting rate quotes from direct insurance companies, and also from local insurance agencies.

 • Increasing comprehensive and collision deductibles can save approximately $575 each year

-• Drivers under the age of 20 have the highest car insurance rates, with premiums being up to $439 each month if the policy includes full coverage
+• Drivers age 16 to 20 have the highest car insurance rates, possibly costing $439 each month if full coverage is purchased

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.